-From Dan on October 30th, 2008 in General Remodel
+From Dean Dowd on October 30, 2008 in General Remodel

 - Fight back against rust with some new innovations in tool protection.
 This Old House has some great advice on rust-fighting products.
 Stick-on cartridges for your toolbox that emit rust-eliminating vapors and specially designed wipes are a few.